 The First Step in Our Review Process Was to Request a Resume Writer Through the Profinder Portal

 We submitted a request on LinkedIn for someone to rewrite our resume and received emails from five writers who wanted to bid on our project.
-These writers were not employees of LinkedIn, but freelancers who pay $60 per month for a LinkedIn Business Premium account and have at least 10 recommendations in order to advertise their service.
+These writers are not employees of LinkedIn, but freelancers who pay for a LinkedIn Business Premium account and meet certain requirements to advertise their services.

 We Communicated via Email With the Five Writers Before Settling on One to Rewrite Our Resume